godeva/Blockchain-Resources/README.md

 NUCs are great for most stakers that only run a few validators because of their low maintenance, low monthly running costs, and ease of setup.

-Go through each hardware setup with Parth and determine if hes looking for long term
+Go through each hardware setup and determine if hes looking for long term

 https://docs.rocketpool.net/guides/node/local/hardware.html#drez-s-laptop